Ping LST vs SFT (What are the Differences?)

 And since the 460cc head size carries a draw bias, you can get more shots on the fairway more and more.

-The CG has also been shifted towards the heel so if you’re a player who struggles with slicing the ball, this may benefit you a lot.
+The CG has also been shifted towards the heel, so if you’re a player who struggles with slicing the ball, this may benefit you a lot.

 You also get better ball flight correction, compared to LST, thanks to a tiny swing weight (D1)

-Design and Construction
+Design

-When it comes to design, both models are stylish, with a sleek and attractive look.
+As for the design, both models are stylish, with a sleek and attractive look.

 However, the LST has a more traditional look, with a compact head shape, while the SFT has a more modern look, with a larger head shape.

-Both models are available in different colors, so golfers can choose the one that best suits their personal style.
+Both models are available in different colors, so golfers can choose the one that best suits their style.

 Both models are made from high-quality materials.